provsalt/notes/Social studies/Globalisation/Living in a globalized world/Globalisation.md

+---
+Tags: ["SS"]
+---
 # What is globalisation
-#ss
 Globalisation is is the process where the world becomes more integrated and interconnected which leads to interdependent relationships between countries.

 There are advantages in a more interconnected world ranging from the better [[Transportation]],  more [[MNC]]s' and [[Advances in technology]]